01

 Reviewed Apr 2026

-Payment apps are part of the first-day phone stack, so the app page points back to official wallet setup guidance.
+Payment apps are part of first-day phone setup, so the app page points back to official wallet setup guidance.

 After choosing the core apps, finish the jobs that make those apps useful on the ground: data, wallet access, movement, and backup support.